Inshore Fishing in Florida

 Fishing these very shallow waters requires a different approach.
 Anglers must be quiet and stealthy in order to succeed.
 Special shallow draft boats are often used to sneak up on the fish.
 Wading is another great way to catch fish on the shallow flats.

 Artificial lures are often used for anglers saltwater fishing in Florida on the shallow flats.
-Top water lures can be very effective is a ride up over the bottom and do not get snagged.
+Top water lures can be very effective as they ride up over the bottom and do not get snagged.
 Light buck tail and soft plastic tail jigs can be used to either sight cast or blind cast as well.
 Weedless spoons are a very effective artificial lure, particularly for redfish.

 Inshore fishing in Florida, bottom fishing